tonyliu0716/ALP/README.md

-# ALP
+AKA

-Aka 'Adaptive Lesson Planner'.
+# 'Adaptive Lesson Planner'.

 Why we should use ALP in Open edX research: